Upcoming e-Invoice Malaysia Changes in 2026 That Businesses Must Pay Attention To

 • Companies are expected to progressively adjust their workflows, systems, and documentation during this time.

-SMEs in this category should use 2025 to finalize their e-invoice setup and train their teams to avoid last-minute disruptions.
+SMEs in this category should use 2025 and 2026 to finalize their e-invoice setup and train their teams to avoid last-minute disruptions.

 Related article: